PIPOAUMPHOL/PIPOAUMPHOL/README.md

 # Hi, I'm Pipo 👋
-## Junior Developer (C#)
+## Junior Developer
 ### About me
 I was previously employed in the financial industry.
-But now I'm a Junnior Developer (C#).
+But now I'm a Junnior Developer.
 My next goal is a good full-stack dev and studied a second bachelor's degree in computer science.
 <!-- But now I'm a Software Developer Trainee at TechUp Bootcamp Software Developer Trainee-->
 <ul>
   <li>I'm based in Bangkok, Thailand</li>